You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Default Value

-The default value set for the Parameter f there is no value defined.
+The default value set for the Parameter if there is no value defined.

 Expression Data Model